tusharbhutt/Endless-Nodes/README.md

 + SDXL node
 + Negative prompt node … yep, make your negative prompts go through simultaneously too
 + Flux node with built-in guidance scale
-+ Prompt Counter node can show you the prompts that were run
++ Prompt Counter node that can show you the prompts that were run

 Inputs:
 + CLIP
 + Prompts: enter up to 64 prompts at once, the node figures out how many you have.
-You can enter prompts directly or via  multiline input node.
+You can enter prompts directly or via a multiline input node.
 + Print output to console
 + Maximum batch size (leave at zero to match your line input)